 The Company considers all highly liquid investments purchased with original maturities of 90 days or less at acquisition to be cash equivalents.
-Cash and cash equivalents include standard checking accounts and amounts held in money market funds.
+Cash and cash equivalents include standard checking accounts, amounts held in money market funds and U.S. Treasury-backed securities.
 These accounts are guaranteed by the Federal Deposit Insurance Corporation, or FDIC, up to \$250,000 per account per institution.
-At December 31, 2022, we held deposits in excess of FDIC insured limits.
+At December 31, 2023 we held deposits in excess of FDIC insured limits.